amacian/molenetgen/README.md

 - A main.py file to run the GUI for Backbone network generation.
 - A mainMetroCore.py file for the Metro Core generator GUI.
 - A mainMetroAggregation.py file for the Metro Aggregation network generator GUI
-- A create_all_topology.py script that generates a sample topology from backbone to aggregation (Note: change the "directory" variable to point to the desired directory to store the outputs).
-- Two scripts (testOutputs1.py and testOutputs2.py to replicate the results of the paper).

 You may run any of these scripts by executing python3: e.g. "python3 main.py".
 You can also use an IDE of your preference.